Wevah/regular-expression/README.md

 A Swifty overlay of `NSRegularExpression`.

-Conforms to `CustomStringConvertable` and `Codable`, and supports pattern matching.
+Conforms to `ExpressibleByStringLiteral` and `Codable`, and supports pattern matching.

 Most methods are similar to the Objective-C versions, with the following changes: